 All the research and customer information in the world won’t help you if you aren’t in touch with the actual decision makers who can approve the purchase.

 Before the actual sales pitch, ensure that you are talking to the person who not only truly understands the business, but is also a decision-maker.
 This is easier said than done.
-Oftentimes, getting access to the actual decision-maker in a deal is a primary hurdle that salespeople face, and requires building trust and a more value-based relationship over time.
+Oftentimes, getting access to the actual decision-maker in a deal is a primary hurdle that salespeople face.
+It can require building trust and a more value-based relationship over time.
 This point poses a growing challenge, as research from CEB shows that the number of people involved in B2B purchase decisions has grown from 5.4 to 6.8 in a two-year span.

 4. Paint a vision of their future